Generated western North Carolina river scene representing the Tuckasegee River, not an exact location photo

 Local plan

-Base in Sylva, Dillsboro, Webster, or Bryson City; check the regulation date first, then pick one public section and fish it thoroughly instead of bouncing all day.
+Base in Sylva, Dillsboro, Webster, or Bryson City.
+Check the rule date first, then pick one public section and fish it thoroughly instead of bouncing all day.

 Backup water

-Nantahala River, Oconaluftee River, and Davidson River offer nearby backup plans when the Tuck is high, crowded, or the regulation fit is wrong.
+Nantahala River, Oconaluftee River, and Davidson River offer nearby backup plans when the Tuck is high, crowded, or the rule fit is wrong.

 Webster delayed-harvest section